Demand Forecasting: Benefits, Methods & Examples

 - Relative product importance – a high-value product with high sales demand, for example, might require a conservative demand planning approach, as stocking out would have a serious impact on revenue.

-Learn more: Supply Chain Planning Guide
+Learn more: Supply Chain Planning Guide.

 Why is demand forecasting important?

 Demand forecasting is a critical component for many businesses, so let’s focus on some of the fundamentals that provide value.
-Here are the major benefits of demand forecasting:
+SMEs are facing longer lead times and unpredictable supply chains.
+In the UK alone, lead times jumped from 15 to 27 days, a clear signal that businesses need to plan further ahead to avoid stockouts or delays.

 1. Meet customer expectations